-A.3 Photometer Type
+A.3 Spectroradiometer Type

-Screen luminance shall be measured with a spot photometer or spectroradiometer having the spectral luminance response of the standard observer (photopic vision), as defined in the suite of [ISO/CIE 11664] documents.
-The acceptance angle of the photometer shall be 2° or less.
-The photometer shall have a minimum luminance of 0.0005 cd/m^2 , an accuracy of $\pm 2.0\%$ and short-term repeatability of ± 0.003 to 0.05 cd/m^2 .
-The photometer response to luminance variation over time shall be to properly integrate any such variation occurring at frequencies at or above 24 Hz and display the arithmetic mean value.
+Screen luminance shall be measured with a spot spectroradiometer having the spectral luminance response of the standard observer (photopic vision), as defined in [ISO/CIE 11664].
+The acceptance angle of the spectroradiometer shall be 2° or less.
+The spectroradiometer shall have a minimum luminance of 0.0005 cd/m, an accuracy of $\pm$ 2.0% and short-term repeatability of $\pm$ 0.003 to 0.05 cd/m.
+The spectroradiometer response to luminance variation over time shall be to properly integrate any such variation occurring at frequencies at or above 24 Hz and display the arithmetic mean value.